PFRao/WordCounter/README.md

 ## How to run

+You will need the Angular CLI.
+You can get it with the command `npm install -g @angular/cli`.

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.